A mini facelift can often be an excellent option for women and men who are interested in facial rejuvenation but… Read

 “I wanted to look as good as I felt.
 Waking up and looking in the mirror I saw the effects of gravity on my face, which just ruined that good feeling.
 Now, I wash my face, brush my teeth and go off feeling good about myself.”*

 The term “facelift” may be confusing because it means different things to different people.
 I define a facelift as an operation that lifts the sagging skin of the neck, jowls, cheeks and corners of the mouth.
-I do not consider eyelid, forehead or nasal surgery to be part of a facelift although some of these procedures are often done at the same time as the facelift.
+I do not consider eyelid or forehead to be part of a facelift although some of these procedures are often done at the same time as the facelift.
 Also, facelift does not improve the texture of the skin.
 A peel, dermabrasion or laser treatment is required for that and any of these can also be done at the same time as a facelift.
 If all that is desired is a “refreshed” look or lifting of the jowls, then a mini-facelift might be more appropriate.
 What a facelift does that a mini-facelift cannot do is to lift the cheeks and remove the extra skin and fat of the neck.

 Patients often ask if they are “too young” for a facelift.
 There is no specific age cutoff.
 The “right time” for surgery is usually when the patient feels that what is bothering him or her overshadows any concern about surgery.
 I have operated on patients from their early forties to their late eighties.